John C. Gotwals: Career

 In 1917, Gotwals was sent to France in command of a special unit of students from the Washington, D.C.
 Bliss School of Electricity, tasked with teaching the use of searchlights.
 Gotwals was raised to the rank of lieutenant colonel and was in 1922 awarded a Distinguished Service Medal for his work there.
 After World War I, he accepted a reduction in rank to major to remain in active service.
 He served on the Alaska Engineering Commission and the Alaska Road Commission, serving as president of the latter for a time in 1920.
 He then completed his studies at the Army Engineer School, graduating in 1921.
 In 1922, he was called in to investigate the Knickerbocker Theatre roof collapse in Washington, DC.
 He also served in engineering posts in Mississippi and, from 1924 to 1930, in St. Louis, Missouri.

 On July 21, 1930, he was appointed as the Corps of Engineers representative on the three-person Board of Commissioners in charge of the District of Columbia; he served until August 22, 1934.
 He also served on the district's Public Utilities Commission.
 Gotwals was ill for much of his term and was replaced in 1934 due to his impending retirement for health reasons.
 He was raised again to the rank of lieutenant colonel upon his retirement on September 30, 1934.

 Gotwals was a member of the American Society of Military Engineers and the American Society of Civil Engineers.

 Personal life

-Gotwals married Muriel Clemmons (1900–1989) on November 10, 1927.
+Gotwals married Muriel Clemens (1900–1989) on November 10, 1927.
 He died at St. Mary's Hospital in Richmond Heights, Missouri near St. Louis on January 15, 1946.